-- Proclamation from the County Executive and Council declaring June to be “Flood Awareness Month” with tips on flood safety and where to get additional information.
+- Proclamation from the County Executive and County Council declaring June to be “Flood Awareness Month” with tips on flood safety and where to get additional information.
 Email distribution of flood protection and prevention guidance/tips to list serve (HOAs, employees, partners, advisory group, County employees, school system etc.).
 Mailings of flood awareness letters with brochures and posters to residents in flood hazard areas, realtors, insurance agents and lenders.

-- Flood Protection Assistance – The County offers technical assistance to residents with drainage and flooding problems.
-In addition, a number of capital projects are undertaken to mitigate for potential flood events.
-Capital projects include acquisition of floodprone structures, floodproofing, and construction of drainage improvement projects;
+- Flood Protection Assistance: The county offers technical assistance to residents with drainage and flooding problems.
+In addition, a number of capital projects are undertaken for flood mitigation.
+Capital projects include acquisition of floodprone structures, floodproofing, and construction of drainage improvement projects.

-- Development Review Activities – The Department of Public Works and Transportation (DPW&T), Office of Engineering reviews development proposals to ensure compliance with relevant floodplain, stormwater management, and grading ordinances to protect the health, safety, and welfare of local residents and businesses; and
+- Development Review Activities: The Department of Permitting, Inspections and Enforcement (DPIE) reviews development proposals to ensure compliance with relevant floodplain, stormwater management, and grading ordinances to protect the health, safety, and welfare of local residents and businesses..

-- Maintenance of Stormwater Management Facilities – DPW&T, Office of Highway Maintenance, Storm Drain Maintenance Division (SDMD), supports the Department's goal and mission of professional service, and public safety.
+- Maintenance of Stormwater Management Facilities: DPW&T, Storm Drain Maintenance Division (SDMD), supports the Department's goal and mission of professional service, and public safety.
 The SDMD is charged with the inspection, maintenance and emergency response of the County’s public infrastructure including storm drain systems, Storm Water Management Facilities (SWMF), and flood control facilities.
-Currently, there are approximately 460 SWMF maintained by the County.
-Generally, the SDMD provides functional maintenance* of the SWMF’s ensuring operational function and compliance with the State and County regulations for Stormwater Management practices and standards.
+Currently, there are approximately 460 SWMF maintained by the county.
+Generally, the SDMD provides functional maintenance* of the SWMF’s ensuring operational function and compliance with the state and county regulations for Stormwater Management practices and standards.